-The wealth process (\ref{Eq:wealth}) does not have a convolution feature like the variance.
-Roughly speaking, certain Markov property is therefore maintained.
-The dependence on the wealth does not involve the whole trajectories.
-We will see this point shortly from the following examples.
+Unlike variance, the wealth process (\ref{Eq:wealth}) does not have a convolution feature.
+Roughly speaking, certain Markov property is thus maintained.
+The dependence on wealth does not involve the entire trajectories.
+The following examples demonstrate this point.